roblevay/T2764/Lab 13 Monitoring.md

 **Installation:**

-1. Download and open `sp_WhoIsActive.sql`
+1. Click on  `who_is_active.sql`
+2. Clic Raw
-2. Copy the contents and execute in SSMS to install
+3. Select the contents, copy the contents, paste it in SSMS and execute in SSMS to install

 **To run it:**